AiursoftWeb/Infrastructures/Readme.md

 [Azure](https://www.azure.com), [Vultr](https://www.vultr.com/?ref=7274488) or [DigitalOcean](https://www.DigitalOcean.com) is suggested.

-### Install on server
+### Install on a server

-Create a wildcard domian record to your server's public IP.
+Create a wildcard domain record to your server's public IP.

 > Example: Resolve *.aiur.io to 123.123.123.123